How to Get Your Heavy Vehicle Licence NSW

 Thursday, March 28, 2024

-Understanding Heavy Vehicle Licence Classes
+All the Heavy Vehicle Licence Classes in NSW

-• Heavy Combination (HC): Designed for articulated vehicles with three or more axles.
+- Heavy Combination (HC): Designed for articulated vehicles with three or more axles.

 Step 1: Passing the Heavy Vehicle Knowledge Test